MoE at WGH

 GP Trainees all spend one block in the ARC day hospital.

-We also provide an FY2 position in community services.
+We also provide an FY2 position in community services that links with Hospital@Home in the city.

 Clinical Fellows will usually be based in one main clinical area for 3 to 4 months and will have links with other clinical services e.g. Parkinson’s, Front door frailty round, POPs service.